jnduli/blog_jnduli.co.ke/content/drafts/ssh_and_server.rst

 :author: John Nduli
 :status: draft

-SSH provides a secure means of remote login to another computer.
-When setting up linux servers, it is usually provided by the OS.
+SSH provides a secure means of remote login from one computer to another computer.
+When setting up linux servers, the OS usually provides ssh by default.
+To login:
-The default means of loggin in is by:

 .. code-block:: bash

     ssh user@ipaddress

 This prompts for a password, after which you have access to a remote terminal.
+Sometimes, no password is requested, and you are required to set one up after your first login.

-However, this is not really secure as someone can try to guess the password.
-A better method is to set up ssh-keys on the server, and disable password login.
-This means that someone can only access your server if they have the private ssh-key.
+The password login method is not really secure.
+This is because someone can try to guess it.
+A more secure method is to disable the password login and set up ssh-keys on the server.
+Therefore, someone will need to have the private ssh-key to be able to access your server.

 To generate a key: